-We draw attention to note 2 to the financial statements which mentions that there are pending litigations and winding up petitions against the Group.
+We draw attention to note 2 to the financial statements which mentions that the Group incurred a loss of approximately RMB13,041,000 for the year ended 31 December 2017.
+Furthermore, there are pending litigations and winding up petitions against the Group.
 These conditions indicate a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.